B2MAGE/mage-frontend/docs/engine-integration.md

 That patch exists because Shader Park executes generated code through `eval(...)` and expects a DSL helper surface to be reachable by name at runtime.
 Production bundling can otherwise break scene compilation with errors such as `input is not defined`, `time is not defined`, or `rotateY is not defined`.

-The frontend does not work around this by disabling Vite production optimizations.
-Instead:
+The frontend works around this by doing the following:

 - `vite.config.ts` aliases `shader-park-core` to the installed ESM bundle
 - `patch-package` reapplies the checked-in Shader Park patch on `npm install` and `npm ci`